xiaoli-dong/metagenomics_crash_course/phyloflash/README.md

 ```
 #show program usage message
 >path_to_your_phyloFlash/phyloFlash.pl -help
+#run phyloFlash over your quality controlled sequences for each of your samples
 >path_to_your_phyloFlash/phyloFlash.pl -lib your_short_sample_id -read1 your_quality_controlled_read1.fastq -read2 your_quality_controlled_read2.fastq -CPUs 8 -everything

 #list output from phyloFlash program